Buying real estate in Abidjan?

 Are real estate agents regulated in Abidjan in 2026?

-As of early 2026, real estate agents are officially regulated in Abidjan, with the profession requiring a "carte professionnelle" and specific conditions outlined by the Service Public Côte d'Ivoire, including penalties for operating without authorization.
+As of early 2026, real estate agents in Abidjan are officially regulated, meaning the profession requires a "carte professionnelle" (professional card), a financial guarantee, and registration with the relevant authorities, with penalties for anyone operating without authorization.

 Please note that we have a list of contacts for you in our property pack about Abidjan.